Yaare Koogadali: Plot

 The story begins on a rainy night when Kumara (Puneeth Rajkumar) and Natesha (Yogesh) escape from NIMHANS and enter Bangalore with their past actions unclear.
-They settle at Shishupala's (Sadhu Kokila) residence and find jobs in a petrol bunk.
+They settle at Shishupala's (Sadhu Kokila) residence and find jobs at a petrol bunk.
 Bharathi (Bhavana) comes into Kumara's life.
-Her initial wrong belief about him changes as soon as she knows his kind heartedness when she saw him help people in need (including her).
-She pursues him to be his girlfriend but he is not interested and warns her away due to his lifestyle.
+Her initial wrong belief about him changes as soon as she gets to know his kind heart when she sees him helping people in need (including her).
+She pursues him to take her as his girlfriend, but he is not interested and warns her away due to his lifestyle.
 However, the residents of his neighborhood convince him that she loves him and is a good girl.
 He accepts her.
 Soon, love blooms between them.
-Kumara, along with his friends, starts a venture where customers can call and order a product such as groceries and the friends would buy and deliver them at a service charge.
-While distributing their venture's ads, they narrowly escape being spotted by a van with goondas spearheaded by Ravishankar who are in search of Kumara and Natesha.
+Kumara, along with his friends, starts a venture where customers can call and order a product, such as groceries, and the friends would buy and deliver them at a service charge.
+While distributing their venture's ads, they narrowly escape being spotted by a van with goons spearheaded by Ravishankar who are in search of Kumara and Natesha.
 Soon, their business grows well.
-This makes Shishupala give an advertisement about their venture in a magazine with their photo.
+This prompts Shishupala to give an advertisement about their venture in a magazine with their photo.
 But due to the advertisement, the goons come to their store to attack them.
-Within a few minutes, a childhood friend of Kumara, arrives in Bangalore and shares some news.
+Within a few minutes, a childhood friend of Kumara arrives in Bangalore and shares some news.

-The goons convince everyone in Kumara's neighborhood that he's gone mad and is not mentally sound.
-Kumara's old life is shown in the second half, and it is revealed that he is persuaded to be mentally ill because of his father and stepmother's desire for wealth.
-His mother, who also happens to be his father's first wife is mentally sound and healthy but suffers due to her husband who is behind another woman and marries her.
-They frame Kumara's mother by saying she's mentally unsound.
-The film comes to an end after Kumara decides that he's had enough running away from the goons and decides to hit them back.